ShobiStassen/VIA/README.md

 ```

 ### install dependencies separately if needed (linux ubuntu 16.04 and Windows 10)
-If the pip install doesn't work, it usually suffices to first install all the requirements (using pip) and subsequently install VIA (also using pip)
+If the pip install doesn't work, it usually suffices to first install all the requirements (using pip) and subsequently install VIA (also using pip).
+Note that on Windows if you do not have Visual C++ (required for hnswlib) you can install using [this link](https://www.scivision.dev/python-windows-visual-c-14-required/) .
 ```
 pip install pybind11, hnswlib, python-igraph, leidenalg>=0.7.0, umap-learn, numpy>=1.17, scipy, pandas>=0.25, sklearn, termcolor, pygam, phate, matplotlib,scanpy
 pip install pyVIA